6 Helpful / 1 Not

 - Multiple Tee Boxes for most holes

-Cons: This course used to be extremely nice when it first opened, but it's been all downhill since then.
-A heavy lack of maintenance has lead to sticker burrs and tall grass around holes 6-9.
-The creek has dried up all but on holes 6-9, where it has just become stagnant and disgusting.
-Even saw a water moccasin on the sixth hole the other day crossing over to the basket.
-Lots of opportunities to lose discs around water hazards due to grass not being kept.
+Cons: This course used to be extremely nice when it first opened, but has been hit and miss since then.
+Occasional lack of maintenance leads to sticker burrs and tall grass sometimes around holes 6-9.
+When the creek is flowing from rain holes 6, 8, and the blue tee for 9 can become inaccessible due to the crossings being washed away or underwater.
+Some opportunities to lose discs around water hazards.

 Other Thoughts: Overall the design of this course is nice for a 9-hole.
 Definitely worth a play if you're in the neighborhood but be careful.
-Just navigating the course can be dangerous, and all in all I recommend avoiding the pit of filth that has become the 6th hole unless you're a professional.
+Just navigating the course can be dangerous depending on the condition.

 Worth a play, if you're in the area